A Bit About Me

 Married for the second time He lives in Prestwick, Ayrshire with his beautiful wife, his inflated ego and his man shed.

 Not one to be pigeon-holed his books range from Romances and Ghost stories to Historical fiction and fantasy.
 The winner of several writing competitions, his books have received critical acclaim worldwide.
-His commemorative novel "Nut Brown Eyes" was released a few years ago now marking his fifteenth year anniversary and his new novel "He, Who is Lost" was released only a few months ago.
+His commemorative novel "Nut Brown Eyes" was released a few years ago now marking his twentieth anniversary as a published author and his recent novel "He, Who is Lost" was released only a two years ago.

 Raymond is working on two new Books.
 "The Dark Kind" the antithesis of "He who is lost" and the second book in the "And the Sea shall give up it's Dead" trilogy, which will be called "The Lost and Lonely War"